Climbing Wall Award

 - The Climbing Wall Environment

-Detailed information on each of the above topics can be found in the Climbing Wall Award Handbook and the onus is on you to be competent in all of them by the time you come to assessment.
+Detailed information on each of the above topics can be found in the Climbing Wall Award Handbook and the onus is on you to be competent in all of them by the time you come to assessment - use the Skills Checklist below to help with this.

 The period between training and assessment varies in length for each person and is an opportunity to develop your skills, paying particular attention to any weaknesses identified during the training course.
 You can use the excuse 'I'm preparing for assessment' to visit the wall as much as you like!